Disability Awareness Month

 Supporting & Empowering Students with Disabilities

 Check out The Disability Awareness Month Exhibit of Films, display case on the main floor of the library.

 For more information contact Accessibility Services, 845-574-4541

+GLOW sticks will be provided to the 1st 100 people!
+Wear blue and take pictures to post on Facebook, Twitter, Google+, Instagram, or Flickr.
+Use hashtag #LIUB #RCCLIUB and be a part of the global autism awareness movement!
 Your support brings a lifetime of hope for those living with autism.
 Autism is a growing global health priority.
 The international “Light It Up Blue” campaign encourages people to wear BLUE as skyscrapers, schools, businesses and homes around the world shine with blue lights to honor those affected by autism.

-Tuesday, April 12, 2016 • 12:30 pm – 1:30 pm
+Monday, April 3, 2017 • 5:30 pm – 7:30 pm

 Taste of Disability Luncheon